Endometriosis:

 Endometriosis can sometimes be suspected based on symptoms, medical history, and imaging tests such as ultrasound or MRI.
 However, these tools do not always detect the disease.

-Currently, the most definitive way to diagnose endometriosis is through laparoscopic surgery, where a surgeon can directly visualize and remove lesions.
+Currently, the most definitive way to diagnose endometriosis is through laparoscopic surgery, where a surgeon can directly visualize and remove lesions and confirm endometriosis from pathology.

 Because symptoms can vary widely and imaging is not always conclusive, diagnosis often requires providers who are experienced in recognizing the disease.